 Our vision: A place of exploration and learning for all.

 Our Preschool is a specifically designed Preschool Program catering for children in the year before formal schooling.
-We have intentionally created small group sizes to support optimal learning environments and opportunties for children.
+We have intentionally created small group sizes to support optimal learning environments and opportunities for children.
+We have a maximum of 17 children a day with 3 educators.

 In keeping with the MOCCA Philosophy and our vision children are central to all that we do and in order to achieve our vision we know that genuine partnerships with families is critical.
 Throughout your time in our room we warmly invite you to contribute to our program and share in decision making about your child’s learning, development and wellbeing.
 In addition, to formal opportunities to meet and discuss your child’s program and progress or any concerns and suggestions you may have we look forward to many informal opportunities on a day-to-day basis.